Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-To evaluate the robustness and fidelity of CuDFKD, we also report the average Top-1 agreement and the average loyalty probability as $Agree@1$ and $L_p$.
-From table \ref{table:main_result} and table \ref{table:main_result2}, we observe that 1) both $Agree@1$ and $L_p$ metrics are positively correlated with $Acc@1$.
-2) CuDFKD achieves the best performance among all benchmark and student-teacher pairs. the best performance.
-3) S. Scratch results achieved a more desirable $Acc@1$, but $Agree@1$ and $L_p$ were not good enough.
-Observation 1) shows that the performance of the student model in the DFKD task depends heavily on the degree of imitation of the teacher model.
-Observation 2) shows that the main reason for the good results of CuDFKD is the full learning of the information in teacher, i.e., the fully imitation of teacher.
-Observation 3) shows that the process of approximation to the teacher model is also gradually achieved during the training of the student model.
-Such process means it's close to the target distribution $p(y)$.
-Thus, by measuring the $Agree@1$ and $L_p$ metrics, we establish the importance of approximating the distribution determined by the teacher model for DFKD training and thus presents the superiority of our CuDFKD over previous methods.
+Observation 1) implies that the performance of the student model in the DFKD task relies on the degree of imitation of the teacher model.
+Observation 2) explains that the main reason for the superior performance of CuDFKD is the adequate learning of the teacher model.
+Finally, observation 3) indicates that such approximation to teacher is gradually achieved during the training of the student model.
+The student model approaches the target distribution $p(y)$.
+By measuring $Agree@1$ and $L_p$, we emphasize the importance of approximating the distribution determined by the teacher model for DFKD training and thus present the superiority of our CuDFKD over previous methods.

-To better understand the generalization performance of the DFKD results, we visualize the probabilistic fidelity distribution on the evaluation dataset.
-We visualize the $L_p$ distribution for the last epoch of ADI, CMI and CuDFKD in CIFAR10 with teacher-student pairs as {Wider ResNet 40x2 - Wider ResNet 40x1} pairs.
-Figure\ref{fig:loyalty distribution} shows the distribution results.
-It is clear that CuDFKD obtains more probabilistic loyalty than ADI and CMI on the benchmark of evaluating CIFAR10 and that there is a more explicit rightward shift of the first wave peak.
-This phenomenon is reasonable, meaning that ADI and CMI designed the loss function of the generator $L_g$ with its added regularization term to increase the diversity of the pseudo-samples.
-It constructs a trade-off with the disagreement on the teachers, so that the similarity to the teachers is sacrificed for the generation the diversity samples.
+To further investigate the generalization performance of DFKDs, we visualized the distribution of $L_p$ at the final epoch of ADI, CMI, and CuDFKD using {VGG11-ResNet18} pairs on CIFAR100.
+The resulting distribution, as shown in Figure \ref{fig:loyalty distribution}, demonstrates that CuDFKD achieves higher probabilistic loyalty compared to ADI, DAFL, and CMI on the CIFAR100 benchmark, with a clear rightward shift of the first wave peak.
+However, CMI generates more low $L_p$ samples than higher one, leading to a lower mean $L_p$.
+It is expected since ADI and DAFL introduces a regularization term to the generator's loss function $L_g$ to increase the diversity of the pseudo-samples, which trades off similarity to the teachers for the generation of diverse samples.